After completing this chapter, you will be able to:

 A skater has a tendency to continue gliding with constant speed and direction because of inertia.
 Karl Weatherly/Getty Images.

-Newton's second law of motion is an expression of the interrelationships ...
+Newton's second law of motion is an expression of the interrelationships among force, ...